Fagradalsfjall Volcano Hike –

 Includes:

-• Meet your guide in Grindavík at 10:45
+Meet your guide in Grindavík at 10:45

-• Small intro stop at the fishing village
+Short intro stop in the fishing village

-• Guided volcano hike with local guide
+Guided volcano hike with a local guide

 ⸻